 We’re sharing two tours we did along with honest descriptions so you can decide if they are worthwhile to add to your trip to Cartagena.

 To be honest, if you’re looking to relax on a beautiful beach, we’d recommend getting out of Cartagena altogether.
-The beaches within the city leave a lot to be desired, and the nearby islands are saturated with very pushy vendors.
+The beaches within the city leave a lot to be desired, and the nearby islands tend to be saturated with very pushy vendors.

 If you have time, head to Tayrona National Park or Palomino for a better beach experience.